+Duhem's fall from grace was dramatic.
+Only a few years earlier he had been welcomed as as a new light.
+With good reason.
+Pierre Duhem had already made important contribution in physics, economics and philosophy of science [_2_] .
 Duhem's early historical work was well received.
 He wrote books on the history of mechanics and several on Leonardo da Vinci before attempting the massive 10-volume System du Monde.
-The first volume, dealing with Greek science, was sent to George Sarton for review.
-George Sarton was editor of an important journal on the history of science, Isis.
-Sarton gave the volume a very positive review and even let Duhem know that he was looking forward to the other volumes.
+The first volume, dealing with Greek science, was sent to Isis, a history of science journal.
+George Sarton, the editor of Isis gave the volume a very positive review and even let Duhem know that he was looking forward to the other volumes.

 What was in the Da Vinci Codices that was so threatening.
 It was the Parisian Doctors.
 This was a group of priests and bishops from the fourteenth century that had written extensively on classical mechanics.
 They had formulated Newton's First Law of Motion almost three hundred years before Newton had [_3_] .
 They had defined constantly accelerated motion centuries before Galileo.
 Galileo's description and geometric proof of the Odd Number Rule was largely the same as those of the Parisian Doctor, Bishop Oresme.
 We know that Galileo knew of the Parisian Doctors' work from his own writings.
 There was another threat posed by the Doctors.
 There was a direct line from the Parisian Doctors to another group, the Oxford Calculators (see The Calculatores).
 This was another group of priests and bishops studying classical mechanics.
 They had developed the mean speed theorem centuries before Galileo had proposed it (see How original is Galileo’s work on kinematics?).